darplalani08/darplalani08/README.md

 ### `◈ ABOUT`

 CS Engineering student at **Symbiosis Institute of Technology, Pune** — specializing in **Cybersecurity and Digital Forensics**.
-My work sits at the intersection of defensive security engineering, ethical research, and adversarial analysis.

-I build tools oriented entirely toward **detection, investigation, and mitigation** — not exploitation.
-From WAF development and network honeypots to endpoint behavior research, every project is grounded in documented methodology and responsible disclosure.
+I build tools for detection, investigation, and mitigation — not exploitation.

-Active researcher at **DeepCytes Cyber Labs UK** and previously at **CDF UK** — building real-world experience in threat intelligence, vulnerability research, and security operations within the UK cyber landscape.
+Active researcher at **DeepCytes Cyber Labs UK** and previously at **CDF UK**, gaining hands-on experience in threat intelligence and security operations within the UK cyber landscape.

-> `[B.Tech CSE]` Symbiosis Institute of Technology, Pune — 2025–Present
+> `[B.Tech CSE]` Symbiosis Institute of Technology — 2025–Present
 > `[Diploma CE]` Darshan University — CGPA 8.82/10 — 2022–2025

 **Open To** → Security research roles · CTF collaborations · Defensive OSS · Community talks